DigitalSensei33/Gocube-Gaming-Controller/README.md

 Fair warning: I'm not a software developer.
 This started as a fun idea I messed with after work, and I learned most of what I needed as I went.
 It's definitely not perfect, but it works well enough that I managed to beat Dark Souls 3 with it, which was the whole goal.

 This used Ignisco's smartcube gaming controller repo (https://github.com/ignisco/Smart-Cube-Gaming-Controller) as a basic starting point/template.
-The only real remaining stuff from their build is some of the face-turns.py file.
+The only real remaining stuff from their build is a good chunk of directinput.py.

 Mostly uses the Bleak library for BLE communication and the Windows SendInput API for keyboard/mouse emulation.
 I worked with Claude sonnet and opus in late 2025 to make the code.